 Other vegan entrees that you might find at IKEA restaurants include Organic Pasta with Marinara Sauce and Salad made to order without cheese.
 They have Newman’s Own Balsamic Vinaigrette or Newman’s Own Light Italian Dressing available.
 Side options like French fries, fruit cups, and the Moroccan Lentil Soup have also been identified as vegan.

 Dairy-free diners often have a few more options to choose from, but it can vary by store.
 The Marinated Salmon Plate is usually available, and it was dairy-free at last check.
+I was able to confirm that the Salmon Balls are also dairy-free, but you’ll want to swap seasonal vegetables or brown rice and quinoa for the mashed potatoes they usually come with.
+The potatoes are not dairy-free.
 Some other menu items can usually be custom prepared without dairy on request.

 The Dairy-Free & Vegan Options at IKEA Quick Serve Bistros

 In 2018, IKEA announced the release of new plant-based veggie dogs for their quick-serve bistros.
 The initial launch is in Boston, but if demand takes hold, they will likely expand this vegan offering to more stores.

 As a part of their big plant-based initiative, IKEA is also planning to release dairy-free soft serve in the summer of 2019.
 This would also be available in their quick-serve bistros.
 We are hopeful that their oat-based formula comes together!

 The Dairy-Free & Vegan Options in IKEA’s Food Market